Exploring The IRmadillo & Its Role In Ethanol Fermentation, Distillation, Propagation & Liquefaction Analysis

 The IRmadillo for Monitoring Bioethanol & Biofuel Processes

 Bioethanol and biofuels productions are processes with natural and variable feedstocks, complex biochemical reactions, and at a potentially vast scale.
-Couple this with the fast turnaround time of each batch and the need to stick to the production schedule, and this makes analysing these processes in a cost effective and meaningful way a challenge.
-So how can plant operators obtain useful process metrics and analysis updates that enables them to control and optimise production?
+Couple this with the fast turnaround time of each batch and the need to stick to the production schedule, and this makes analyzing these processes in a cost effective and meaningful way a challenge.
+So how can plant operators obtain useful process metrics and analysis updates that enables them to control and optimize production?

 The current approach is to take samples off-line and run them through an HPLC in the analysis lab.
 This can give high quality data, but is very slow, requires frequent recalibration of the HPLC itself, and normally only gives between 5 and 10 measurement points per batch.
-This lack of data makes it very hard to adjust the process, optimise it or even spot a problem early enough to take action.
+This lack of data makes it very hard to adjust the process, optimize it or even spot a problem early enough to take action.
 This is where the IRmadillo FTIR Spectrometer can change everything.

 The Keit IRmadillo has been specifically designed to give high performance continuous measurements but will also withstand clean-in-place (CIP) protocols with no adverse effects.
 This enables real-time control, improved efficiency and therefore saves the plant money.